Rhubarb soup is a tangy vegetable-based soup that can easily be made vegetarian. It's an easy way to use rhubarb from your garden!

 Instructions

-- Heat a large pot or dutch oven over medium high heat.
-Add bacon and cook until fat begins to render, about 3-5 minutes.
-Add onion, carrots, and celery and cook until beginning to soften and brown slightly, about 5 minutes.
+- Heat a large pot or dutch oven over medium-high heat.
+Add the minced bacon and cook until fat begins to render, about 3-5 minutes.
+Add chopped onion, chopped carrots, and sliced celery and cook until beginning to soften and brown slightly, about 5 minutes.

-- Add the salt, garlic, and pepper and cook until fragrant, about 1 minute.
-Stir in the potatoes, rhubarb, and broth.
-Bring to a simmer and cook until the potatoes can be pierced easily with a paring knife an the rhubarb has broken down, about 15 minutes.
-Remove from heat and stir in the evaporated milk and dill.
+- Add 1 ½ teaspoons kosher salt, minced garlic, and ½ teaspoon freshly ground black pepper and cook until fragrant, about 1 minute.
+Stir in the diced potatoes, 3 cups chicken broth, and 3 cups chicken broth.
+Bring to a simmer and cook until the potatoes can be pierced easily with a paring knife and the rhubarb has broken down, about 15 minutes.
+Remove from heat and stir in 1 can evaporated milk and 1 Tbsp minced fresh dill.

 Nutrition